pwgit-create/FileEncryptGui_Java11/README.md

 ### What differs this project from the original [FileEncrypt GUI](https://github.com/pwgit-create/FileEncryptGui) Repository?
 •	This repository uses Java 11 while the original repo uses Java 8

-•	This Repository uses maven
+•	This repository uses maven

 •	The IV-Bytes are generated at random and is written into an encrypted archive